← Cancer Research Glossary

 What it is

 A biomarker is a measurable sign in the body that can indicate the presence of a disease, such as cancer.
-It's like a warning signal that doctors can use to diagnose a condition or track how well a treatment is working.
-Biomarkers can be found in blood, urine, tissue, or other bodily fluids.
+It's like a warning flag that doctors can look for to help diagnose a condition.
+Biomarkers can also be used to predict how well a person might respond to a particular treatment.

 How it works